shrektan/ggTimeSeries/README.md

 equal height.
 If you overlay these chunks one on top of the the other, and colour them to indicate which chunk it is, you get a horizon plot.
-Horizon plots are useful when visualising y values spanning a vast range and / or trying to highlight outliers without losing context of variation in the rest of the data.
+Horizon plots are useful when visualising y values spanning a vast range but with a skewed distribution, and / or trying to highlight outliers without losing context of variation in the rest of the data.

     # creating some data
     set.seed(1)